Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Admissible diagrams of type

+\begin{Remark} Note that, by definition, the weight of an edge decorated with only a $\bullet$ (respectively, $\circ$) depends only on its leftmost (respectively, rightmost) endpoint.
+In particular, if the edge $e=\{1^*,j^*\}$ (respectively, $e=\{i^*, (n+2)^*\}$) is decorated only with a $\bullet$ (respectively, $\circ$), then $\weight(e)=0$. \end{Remark}

-\begin{Notation} We set $\nu_i(D)$ {\em the number of non-loop edges of $D$ that intersect the vertical line} $i+1/2$, with $i\in\lbrace1,\ldots,n+1\rbrace$.
+\begin{Notation} We set $\nu_i(D)$ \textit{the number of non-loop edges of $D$ that intersect the vertical lines} $i+1/2$, with $i\in\lbrace1,\ldots,n+1\rbrace$.
 Note that $\nu_i(D)$ is well-defined since we work with a standard representation of $D$ and it is always an even number.
-Also define where the second sum runs over all the edges of $D$, loops included. \end{Notation}
+Also define